circleci/circleci-docs/jekyll/_docs/introduction-to-continuous-deployment.md

 layout: classic-docs
 title: Introduction to Continuous Deployment
 description: Introduction to Continuous Deployment
-last_updated: March 12, 2014
 ---

-Circle enables you to automatically deploy after green builds.
+CircleCI enables you to automatically deploy after green builds.
-We have customers deploying to PaaSes such as Heroku, Engine Yard, Google App Engine and Bluemix, hosted cloud servers (like EC2 and Rackspace), and to private and colo servers&mdash;even behind firewalls.
+We have customers deploying to PaaS's such as Heroku, Engine Yard, Google App Engine and Bluemix, hosted cloud servers (like EC2 and Rackspace), and to private and colo servers&mdash;even behind firewalls.
 Some use tools like Capistrano, Fabric, and Paver.

-However you want to deploy your code, Circle makes Continuous Deployment easy.
+However you want to deploy your code, CircleCI makes Continuous Deployment easy.

-### Deployment syntax
+## Deployment Syntax

-Tell Circle about your deployment requirements in the `deployment` section of your [circle.yml]({{ site.baseurl }}/configuration/) file.
+Tell CircleCI about your deployment requirements in the `deployment` section of your [circle.yml]({{ site.baseurl }}/configuration/) file.
-Within this section, you can can define custom deployment steps for each branch, directing Circle to use specific deployment tools or custom scripts.
+Within this section, you can can define custom deployment steps for each branch, directing CircleCI to use specific deployment tools or custom scripts.
 Deployment commands are triggered only after a successful build.

 The following example will run the `deploy-to-production.sh`